Frequently Asked Questions

 - What to do next.
 Upon completion of the consultation, you may be asked to sign an agreement for the attorney to take the case, decide that you do not want to hire the attorney, or the lawyer may decide that they cannot assist you with your case.

 If you’ve been hurt due to someone else’s negligence, you are not alone.
 Legal help is available to you, so contact an experienced injury attorney at Spiros Law, P.C. to schedule a free, no-obligation consultation to discuss your case in private.

 A statute is a formal, written ratification of legislative authority.
 This can be created at the federal, state and local levels of government.
 Statutes usually declare policy, command something, or limit something.
 Statutes are considered primary authority.

 Because statutes can be enacted at the state and local levels of government, it is not uncommon for a statute in one area to not apply to nearby locations.
 As such, you should speak with an experienced attorney to make sure you are well-informed about any statues that might apply to your situation.

 What is common law?

 Common law is the legal system of deciding cases that has been dominant in the United States since its founding.
 It is the traditional system of having judges who rule on individual cases.
 Common law is practiced almost universally across the nation, with the exception being the use of the Napoleonic Code in Louisiana.
 Broad areas of the law are a part of common law, such as torts.

 What is liability?

 In legal terms, liability refers to fault.
 The person or entity at fault for a wrongdoing is liable to the victims of that poor decision.
 Liability can be applied to all types of legal cases but is especially pertinent for personal injury cases.
-For example, in the case of a car accident, the person found liable may be responsible for all injuries, damage done to property, and other expenses resulting from the accident.
+For example, in the case of a car accident, the person found liable may be responsible for all injuries and other expenses resulting from the accident.

 What is My Case Worth?